 After finishing his playing days, Hemmings joined the staff at Alabama junior college powerhouse, Chattahoochee Valley Community College.
 In 2003 he helped guide the Pirate program to a school record 41 wins and a 2nd place finish in the AJCAA conference tournament.
 Hemmings spent two seasons under Coach Adam Thomas before he moved his career to Andrew College in Cuthbert, GA.
 Hemmings’ team set a school record for wins in 2006 (34) and was named Georgia Dugout Club Coach of the Year.
 After a 3rd place finish in 2006 and 2007, Hemmings was again named Diamond Sports Regional Coach of the Year.
 Coach Hemmings decided after the 2008 season to move back to Columbus area as he accepted the head coaching position at Central High School on May 30, 2008.
 After rebuilding Central High School's baseball program and leading them back to the state play-offs for the first time in 6 years, Coach Hemmings accepted the Head Coaching job at Darton State College.
 He became only the 2nd Coach in Darton State's history replacing legendary Coach Glenn Eames.

 Hemmings is a 2002 graduate of Troy State University with a degree in business administration and a 2005 graduate of Troy State University with a master’s in Business Administration degree.
-Born May 6, 1977, the Columbus-native was married to the former Amy Thomas on January 3, 2004 and they have two daughters Addie Loette (10) and Allison Caroline (9) and a son Brandon Scot JR (6).
+Born May 6, 1977, the Columbus-native was married to the former Amy Thomas on January 3, 2004 and they have two daughters Addie Loette and Allison Caroline and a son Brandon Scot Jr.

-Davis Knapp enters his first season as an assistant coach at Albany State University.
-He spent the last four seasons as a graduate assistant and player at the University of South Alabama.
+The 2019 season will mark the second for Davis Knapp as an assistant coach at Albany State University.
+Prior to coming to ASU, he spent the last four seasons as a graduate assistant and player at the University of South Alabama.
 Knapp’s responsibilities include development of infielders and catchers, coaching first base, and generating defensive alignments during games.

 A native of Tallassee, Alabama, Knapp is a 2011 graduate of Tallassee High School.
 He was a two-sport athlete at THS, playing both baseball and football.
 After graduation, Knapp attended Darton State College and competed two years for coach Scot Hemmings.
 Knapp earned all-conference honors as a sophomore and holds the school record for HBP in a single season and career.
 Upon graduating from Darton, Knapp signed with the University of South Alabama to continue his playing career.
 As a senior, he helped the Jaguars capture the Sun Belt Conference Regular Season Championship.
 After completing his playing career, he stayed at USA as a graduate assistant for two years under Coach Mark Calvi.
 During this time the Jaguars won the 2016 Regular Season Title and the 2017 Tournament Title, as well as, competed in NCAA post season play both years.